 Stored procedures (SPs) are a type of programmable data object found in relational databases, and their programmability makes them a powerful means of manipulating tables for reporting purposes.
 They’re more powerful than views, which can only join, filter, and perform basic calculations on tables.
-But there’s a catch: stored procedures cannot be joined to each other or to other data objects in the database.
+But there’s a catch: stored procedures cannot be joined to each other or to other data objects in the database, nor can they be filtered in the database.
 This makes them different from other types of data objects — different enough to cause performance issues if used unwisely.

-This guide explains how Exago BI handles SPs and offers best practices for leveraging them, helping admins and DBAs circumvent performance problems before they happen.
+This guide explains how Exago BI handles stored procedures and offers best practices for joining and filtering them, helping admins and DBAs circumvent performance problems before they happen.

 Best Practice: Use SPs to create a data warehouse rather than standalone data objects.

 SPs are well utilized as part of data normalization and ETL, a grooming process that prepares raw, transactional data for reporting.
 They can be programmed to eliminate table redundancy, scrub the data, manipulate it, and generally make it more intelligible to analysts.
 More importantly, however, an SP can either return a single data set or multiple data sets.
 When a SP is used for ETL and returns multiple tables, the resulting dataset can be stored and used as a data warehouse.